jiveshgupta/WomenSafety/README.md

 Know the real time status of the complaint filed .
 Send SOS e-mails to added contacts .

 Note- For login as administator.
-Login Id - admin@gmail.com and password - admin
+Login Id - admin@gmail.com, password - admin and click the checkbox

 # Table of contents